jonipsaro/academic-kickstart/content/post/krios_acquire_k3/index.md

 	<li>Check the grid square.  <code>Preparation >> Grid Square >> Preview</code>.</li>
 	<li>Determine the eucentric height  <code>Auto Functions >> Hole/Eucentric Height >> Auto-eucentric by beam tilt.</code></li>
 	<li>Set the microscope parameters to match the Data Acqusition settings. <code>Preparation >> Data Acquisition >> Set</code>.</li>
-	<li>Move to the microscope computer.
-Insert the screen.
-Use the control panel joystick to make fine manipulations onto the landmark.
-Retract the screen when finished.</li>
+	<li>Sequentially center the stage position on the landmark at each magnification setting, ending with <code>Data Acquisition</code>.</li>
 </ol>

 ### Part 3 - Perform Image Shift Calibration
 <ol>
 	<li>Select <code>Preparation >> Tasks >> Calibrate Image Shifts</code>.</li>
 	<li>The Image Shift Calibration module will walk through the calibration.
 To continue, click <code>Proceed</code>.</li>
 	<li>When a new setting is applied and an image is generated, adjust the calibration center by double-clicking on the corresponding spot on the right image panel.
 It is advisable to re-acquire this image before moving on.
-When satisfied, click <code>Proceeed</code>.</li>
+When satisfied, click <code>Proceeed</code>.
+This will walk through each magnification setting, beginning from <code>Data Acquisition</code> and continuing through to <code>Atlas</code>.</li>
 </ol>

 <hr>